DualBrain/gotBASIC/README.md

 - [bootBASIC](https://github.com/nanochess/bootBASIC): bootBASIC is a BASIC language in 512 bytes of x86 machine code.
 - [Bywater BASIC](bywater.md)
 - [Canon Basic](https://chdk.fandom.com/wiki/Canon_Basic): Canons firmware includes a scripting language, which appears to be a flavor of BASIC, for the VxWorks and DryOS cameras.
+- [Centurion BASIC](centurion.md): Kickin' it old-school on a genuine mini-computer.
 - [Cerberus-X](https://www.cerberus-x.com/community/index.php?pages/about/): Cerberus X is a cross platform development tool based on Monkey X from Mark Sibly.
 Its easy to learn programming language allows you to create apps or games on multiple platforms.
 To achieve this, Cerberus X translates source code to native source code of one of the different target platforms and creates an executable for you. [on Github](https://github.com/cerberusxdev/cerberus)
 - [Chipmunk BASIC](chipmunk.md)
 - [Commando Basic](https://www.lucidapogee.com/?page=commandobasic): Designed to be easy for anyone to learn; it's simple but also powerful enough to handle serious tasks.